 To live a successful and fulfilling life, you must work for a purpose greater than yourself.

-I talked a lot about this principle in my book, Old School Grit.
+I talked a lot about this principle in my books, Life to the Fullest and Old School Grit.
 The main point is that you have to have a compelling reason for WHY you’re doing what you do.
 This reason has to be a driving force that carries you forward when the going gets tough.

 A paycheck isn’t a good enough reason.
 Personal glory isn’t a good enough reason.
 Proving someone wrong isn’t a good enough reason.